 - On the Alert, residents should make lodging plans with family, friends or commercial accomodations.

-- Evacuation Alerts are active until the Rescind Notification is published.
+- Evacuation Alerts are active until the "Alert Removal" Notification is published.

 How do I prepare for an evacuation?